-Acknowledgements Financial support for this project was provided by grants from NASA's Planetary Geology & Geophysics program to W. F. Bottke and D. Nesvorný and to K.A.
-Farley.
-Financial and travel support for D. Vokrouhlický was provided by the Czech Republic grant agency and NSF's COBASE program.
-We also thank Dan Durda, Alessandro Morbidelli, and Mark Sykes for several useful discussions and to Steve Goldstein and Joe Burns for thoughtful reviews.
+Acknowledgements Financial support for this project was provided by NASA's Planetary Geology & Geophysics program (W.F.B., D.N. and K.A.F.).
+Financial and travel support for D.V. was provided by the Czech Republic grant agency and NSF's COBASE program.
+We also thank D. Durda, A. Morbidelli, M. Sykes and S. Mukhopadhyay for several discussions, and S. Goldstein and J. Burns for comments and suggestions.

-Author Contributions K.F. measured and tabulated the He in several seafloor sediments.
-D.N. determine the age of the Veritas family using numerical integration methods.
-D.V., W.B, and D.N. constructed the Monte Carlo dust evolution code and analyzed the results.
+Author Contributions K.A.F. measured He in the seafloor sediments.
+D.N. determined the age of the Veritas family using numerical integration methods.
+D.V., W.F.B. and D.N. constructed the Monte Carlo dust evolution code and analysed the results.

+Author Information Reprints and permissions information is available at npg.nature.com/reprintsandpermissions.
+The authors declare no competing financial interests.
 Correspondence and requests for materials should be addressed to K.A.F. (farley@gps.caltech.edu).